We’ve all seen them throughout the years. The Beatles. Led Zeppelin. The Rolling Stones.

-4. All the Merch in the Fucking Room
+4) All the Merch in the Effing Room

 By 1978, shortly after the band’s smash success with their 1975 Alive! album, there were dolls, pinball machines, portable radios, and more.
 Marvel even got in on the act and published a KISS comic book.
 This made sense, not only because of Gene’s obsessive love for comic books, but because the four personas of The Demon, Starchild, Catman, and Spaceman were hugely larger than life.
 (That and Fan Fiction didn’t exist yet).

 The boys even showed up at the printing plant and poured vials of their own blood into the red ink.
-Hell, with all the drugs and booze Ace was swallowing and all the blood from Gene’s stage act, plus the 5,000 women he’s claimed to bed, who knows what the hell else was in that shit.
+Hell, with all the drugs and booze Ace was swallowing and all the blood from Gene’s stage act, plus the 5,000 women he’s claimed to bed, who knows what else contaminated that ink pool.

 I mean, he is the Demon after all, no time for manners and decorum.